Nexkiv/is-website/README.md

 ## Fundamentals of HTML

-HTML: Hyper Text Markup Language
+HTML: Hyper Text Markup Language\n
-Lists (ul and ol) can only contain list item elements (li) Only index.html can live in the main repository
+Lists (ul and ol) can only contain list item elements (li)\n Only index.html can live in the main repository\n

 ## HTML day 2 and CSS day 1